percona/pmm-doc/docs/backup/mongodb-backup/create_PITR_mongo.md

 When point-in-time recovery (PITR) is enabled, pbm-agent periodically saves consecutive slices of the oplog.

 To start saving oplog, PBM requires a backup snapshot.
-Such snapshots are being created when you activate a PITR-scheduled task in PMM.
+Such snapshots are created when you activate a PITR-scheduled task in PMM.

 Since PBM saves oplog slices and streams them into your storage between scheduled task runs, scheduling frequent PITR backups is not necessary.
 You can use the available oplog slices in your storage to restore a backup to any moment between snapshots.

 Before creating a backup, make sure to check the [MongoDB backup prerequisites](../backup/mongo-prerequisites.md).
+{.power-number}

 1. Go to <i class="uil uil-history"></i> **Backup > All Backups**.
 2. Click <i class="uil uil-plus-square"></i> **Create Backup**.